After yet another sleepless night, 4 am feed, or bleary-eyed diaper change, chances are you’ll need a coffee.

 To recap: Is it ok to drink coffee while breastfeeding?
 You bet!

-Just remember to keep it in moderation and, if you can, plan to drink it around two hours before your next feed to let it work its way through your system.
+Just remember to keep it in moderation and, if you can, plan to drink it around three hours before your next feed to let it work its way through your system.

-But if you insist on starting your day with a nice, life-affirming cup of coffee or tea (and who could blame you?), you need to think about what else you’ll be putting in your body over the course of the day.
+But if you wish to start your day with a nice, life-affirming cup of coffee or tea (and who could blame you?), you need to think about what else you’ll be putting in your body over the course of the day.

 This means inspecting every label and list of ingredients for hidden caffeine.